You are here

 There were examples of good support to care homes, including support with PPE, testing and training.
 For example, to avoid hospital attendance, one trust provided therapy teams to care homes, supported by fortnightly calls and IPC training and supplies.

-One trust supported their local prison with remote outpatient appointments and provision of some PPE, and helped them to develop their response in the event of a COVID-19 outbreak.
+One trust supported their local prison with remote outpatient appointments and provision of some PPE, and helped them to develop their response in the event of a COVID-19 pandemic.

 During August, we carried out a special programme of inspections of infection prevention and control (IPC) in 300 care homes selected as potential examples of where IPC was being done well.
 We have been encouraged by the findings so far: